ourekouch/Simple-distributed-store-system/README.md

 2- Run the sbt command by typing sbt in the terminal and then type update command

-3- after that you should comment all other scala files in "example" folder, and uncomment only files you want to run.
+3- Before running any scala file you should comment all other scala files in "example" folder, and uncomment only the file you want to run.

 4-Use the available methods to store, lookup, or delete keys and their associated values.